 Often used in the same situations as halogen bulbs, LEDs are much longer lasting.
 However, they can vary in price and quality considerably, in part because there are no minimum energy performance standards (MEPS) in place for them.
 We recommend that you stick with well-known lighting brands.

 You can read more about LEDs on our ENERGYWISE website.

-Compact fluorescent lamps work well in open plan offices and workshops, where they can be left on for more than a few minutes.
+Compact fluorescent lamps work well in shared areas and storage cupboards, where they can be left on for more than a few minutes.
 They also have long lifespans and are low on maintenance.
-CFLs can – and in most cases should - replace incandescent and halogen lamps for most applications.
+CFLs can – and in most cases should - replace incandescent lamps for most applications.

 You can read more about compact fluorescent lamps on our ENERGYWISE website.

-With the exception of mercury vapour bulbs, high intensity discharge (HID) bulbs are among the most efficient light sources.
-They produce large amounts of light that can be easily and accurately directed.
-They take about 5 minutes to reach full brightness when new, however light out diminishes with use.
+With the exception of mercury vapour bulbs, high intensity discharge (HID) bulbs are relatively efficient light sources.
+They produce large amounts of light and take about 5 minutes to reach full brightness when new, however light out diminishes with use.